Hydration can help you avoid unnecessary surgeries, pain, and suffering.

-Soda causes leeching in the bones, which causes excess calcium to enter the bloodstream that can result in kidney stones.
+Soda causes leaching in the bones, which causes excess calcium to enter the bloodstream that can result in kidney stones.
 The kidneys regulate electrolytes and all liquids.
-If your kidney area feels uncomfortable, this is something to notice and check-in to see if you are hydrated.
+If your kidney area feels uncomfortable, this is something to notice and check-in to see if you need to focus on hydrating.

 Certain foods and beverages promote an acid pH in your body.
 They include sugar, gluten, processed foods, coffee, dairy, meat, carbonated water, artificial sweeteners, soda, alcohol, and fried foods.
 Your body has to work harder when you have an acid promoting diet.

 Why stress your body more by eating against your alkalinity and ultimately challenging your ability to hydrate?